csu-hmc/GaitAnalysisToolKit/README.rst

 Now commit your changes::

-   git commit -am "Added an amazing new feature
+   git commit -am "Added an amazing new feature."

 Push your commits to a mirrored branch on the Github repository that you cloned::